 3) The Sand Snakes

-Despite the epic scene with Olenna Tyrell, most Game of Thrones fans will agree that the Sand Snakes were awful.
-The Sand Snakes’ main problem on the show was the complete contradiction and illogical reason behind their motive.
+Despite the epic scene with Olenna Tyrell, most Game of Thrones fans will agree that the Sand Snakes on the show were awful.
+The Sand Snakes’ main problem on the show was the complete contradiction and illogical reason behind their infamous actions.
 To recap, essentially the Sand Snakes wanted to get revenge on the people responsible for the death of Oberyn Martell, by killing their own family?
 To be fair it was primarily the writing behind these characters that made their whole story line not make sense.
-However, I found their acting to flat and their characters to be very one dimensional and forgettable.
+However, I found their acting to be flat and their characters to be very one dimensional and forgettable.
 The Dorne story-line is notorious for sticking out like a sore thumb in Game Of Thrones but I can’t help but feel that if they were cast better, the outcome may have been better.
 It’s such a shame as their book counter-parts are far more interesting!
 (I had to attach two scenes here because the Olenna scene is just brilliant.)

 2) Bran Stark